 What are the private charter rates for the high season?

-High Season is defined as the last Saturday in June through Labor Day, plus all Saturdays in September through Columbus Day weekend.
+High Season is defined as the last week in June through Labor Day, plus all Saturdays in September through Columbus Day weekend.
 If you charter the boat sometime during the shoulder season months of May, June, September, or October, Sunday-Friday, we can give you a break on the costs.
 We will charge you our retail rate for whichever cruise slot you’re booking, extending you the benefit of private and exclusive use of the Durant.
-A minimum of 25 is required.
+A minimum of 20 is required.
+This is a great option for rehearsal dinners on a Friday night in June, September or October.

 What are the time slots available for the wedding day?